jpc-hpe/my_nvim_config/README.md

 I like to know about new plugin versions, so I have set `lazy.checker.notify = true` in `./lua/config/lazy.lua`.
 But once per day is enough, so I have set `lazy.checker.frequency = 86400`.
 You can always force a check by running `:Lazy update`.

+## Legacy vimscript config

+In [init.lua](init.lua) you can see (commented out) how to include [legacy vimscript](legacy.vim) configuration files.
+I used it initially for some key mappins that I converted since then into lua.

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).